Heathcote Hall

-Heathcote Hall is a heritage-listed private residence at 1-21 Dillwynnia Grove, Heathcote, Sutherland Shire, New South Wales, Australia.
+Heathcote Hall is a heritage-listed private residence at 1–21 Dillwynnia Grove, Heathcote, New South Wales, a suburb of Sydney, Australia.
 It was designed by Thomas Rowe and built by Abel Harber.
 It is also known as Heathcote Hall and Grounds; and Bottle Forest.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Heathcote

 The development of the setting was primarily in response to construction of the Illawarra Railway line and extension of this line to this area in the 1880s.
 Early in 1886 the line was opened up as far as Waterfall.
 Up until then Heathcote was known as Bottle Forest.
 Bottle Forest proper and embraced an area of about 200 acre.
 This little pocket of fertile country extends north from Heathcote railway station for about 1/2 mi, with the railway as its western boundary, runs back to the east in Royal National Park for about 3/4 mi, over the crest of the Great Dividing Range, between the watershed of the Port Hacking and Woronora Rivers.

 The new settlement of Como came alive with the construction of the railway bridge over the Georges River.
 Soon railway camps were set up at Sutherland township, Heathcote and Waterfall.
 Construction of the long tunnels near Helensburgh employed skilled contractors and consumed millions of bricks.
 Many were made at the brickworks established by Abel Harber at Heathcote.
 At the 1891 census most people lived at Sylvania and settlements clustered along the line at Sutherland, Como, Heathcote and Waterfall.

 The establishment of Australia's first National Park (Royal National Park) in 1879 also began to attract people to Sydney's south.
 Heathcote was one of a number of suburbs within the Shire of Sutherland that were to be established adjacent to land reserved as national park.

 Heathcote retained its bushland setting for a number of years.
 It remained relatively undeveloped as a suburb until the 1920s, despite having a station in the vicinity.
 No doubt the reason for this neglect on the part of home-seekers lies in the fact that the Bottle Forest area, which adjoins the railway and embraces the most fertile soil and greatest elevation, had been locked up in two large family estates and never thrown open to the public for purchase.